Skip to main content

 Create an API registration

-1. Log into your Azure portal and open the Azure Active Directory.
+1. Log into your Azure portal and open the Microsoft Entra ID.

 2. Select App registrations from the left menu and then New registration from the top menu.